deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-*"Julian... are you sure?"* she asked at last.
+*"Julian...are you sure?"* she asked at last.